EP021: Defining Yourself is a Journey Without a Solid Destination

 "“This journey has been obviously really centered around my gender journey and being trans but I do feel like it really extends into so much more than that. ” - Silas

-Silas: Because it's so much about just resisting everyone else's and like society's or whoever expectations of who you are, who you should be, and asserting that for yourself but to do that, you have to really spend a lot of time honestly looking at who that may be.
-And so continuously I've thought I found it and I've like been like, I got it and then it feels like it slips through my fingers.
-I'm like, I'm back in this place of like, discomfort and whatever and I feel like it was kind of this ongoing journey of moving if you view kind of---I don't like the concept of gender is a spectrum like this because it assigns that there's two endpoints of like, you know, male and female, and I view it more as like, I don't think there's any shape that can exist to it.
-But in theory moving like further along in this direction, and being like, Oh, I'm like kind of non-binary but still wanting to stay in womanhood and finding a lot of like, comfort in that and intimacy and my like relationships with other women and kind of like slowly realizing like, I can still find intimacy and like love and these things without my gender being a part of it, and then, I just I don't know over time realizing like all these things that felt like my being a woman was necessary to receive and benefit of being a lot of just like love and care and then being like, Oh my god, that's not the truth and it's scary and it's just testing the waters slowly over time.
-And then like starting to medically transition and now having been on hormones for like a year, I find that this is the most aligned I've felt but at the same time, like being in quarantine with nothing myself to think about all this for a while, I'm still at a place of you know, reflecting and really thinking about who I am separate from the world, what my gender is, what I'm not because it is this thing that exists in interaction and I don't know, I think it's just wherever evolving and it's you just have to sign up for that.
+Silas: Because it's so much about just resisting everyone else's and society's or whoever expectations of who you are, who you should be, and asserting that for yourself but to do that, you have to really spend a lot of time honestly looking at who that may be and so continuously, I've thought I found it and I've been like, I got it and then it feels it slips through my fingers.
+I'm like, I'm back in this place of discomfort and whatever and I feel it was kind of this ongoing journey of moving if you view kind of---I don't like the concept of gender is a spectrum like this because it assigns that there's two endpoints of male and female, and I view it more as like, I don't think there's any shape that can exist to it.
+But in theory moving further along in this direction, and being like, Oh, I'm kind of non-binary but still wanting to stay in womanhood and finding a lot of comfort in that and intimacy in my relationships with other women and kind of slowly realizing I can still find intimacy and love in these things without my gender being a part of it, and then, I don't know over time realizing all these things that felt being a woman was necessary to receive and benefit of being a lot of just like love and care and then being like, Oh my god, that's not the truth and it's scary and it's just testing the waters slowly over time and then like starting to medically transition.
+I am having been on hormones for a year, I find that this is the most aligned I've felt but at the same time, being in quarantine with nothing for myself to think about all this for a while, I'm still at a place of reflecting and really thinking about who I am separate from the world, what my gender is, what I'm not because it is this thing that exists in interaction and I don't know, I think it's just wherever evolving and you just have to sign up for that.
 You have to be okay with that.

 Jessica: Yeah.
-I've had a lot of conversations about this kind of idea that you know, we're always becoming and I think quarantine is very much that like, there's nothing to do but really, you could really distract yourself with TV for so much.
+I've had a lot of conversations about this kind of idea that we're always becoming and I think quarantine is very much that.
+There's nothing to do but really, you could really distract yourself with TV for so much.

 Jessica: Have fun.
-We're now going on to eight weeks, you know, at the end of it, you're gonna be like, Okay, I'm now listening to my own thoughts.
+We're now going on to eight weeks.
+At the end of it, you're gonna be like, Okay, I'm now listening to my own thoughts.

-Silas: Yeah, even like stuff like that.
-That used to be my distraction like, I haven't been watching any TV and before this, I felt like I was the TV King.
-Like, I love watching everything and I just can't right now.
+Silas: Yeah, even stuff like that that used to be my distraction.
+I haven't been watching any TV and before this, I felt I was the TV King.
+I love watching everything and I just can't right now.
 My brain just, it's the same thing of like, okay, a month of this went by and no longer does my computer screen entertain me so it's just myself.

 Jessica: I mean, you could only watch so many stories before you're like, alright, this is really all the same.

 Silas: Yeah.
-But still every day I'm like, okay, Netflix, what new series are you gonna drop like I am waiting.
+But still every day I'm like, okay, Netflix, what new series are you gonna drop, I am waiting.

 Silas: I'm waiting for them to release of Avatar.
 Apparently, that's coming.